 Call for Papers

-Prospective authors are asked to submit proposals via the conference website by 15 January 2015.
+Prospective authors are asked to submit proposals via the conference website by 15 January 2015 (link no longer active).
 Each proposal, which should address one of the conference themes, should be between 4,000 and 5,000 characters long (including spaces but excluding the bibliography).

 Proposals will be considered for publication in one of the following forms: